Gitstar-OC/mindect/README.md

 ### Hope you find this notes useful for you, this learning platform also consists of image, codeblocks and downloadable jupyter notebooks to help you understand concepts at a deeper level.
 Give it a star if you like it.
 It really helps me add new content.

-For contributing make sure you have read the [Contribution](./Contribution.md) file
+For contributing make sure you have read the [Contributing Guidelines](./Contribution.md) file

 <!--